 Duplicates and similar-looking photos can waste a lot of space in your photo library if you’re not careful.
 This article goes over how to locate and dispose of duplicate photos.
 Plus, we’ll share some other tips and tricks on how to keep your library clutter-free.

-How to find and delete duplicate photos on iPhone
+How to delete duplicate photos on iPhone

 While manually searching for duplicate and similar photos is one way to clean up your library, it isn’t the only way.
 Below, we’ll share how to clean up your duplicates manually, how to purge similar photos in Google Photos and iCloud, and — the easiest option — how to delete duplicates using the app Gemini Photos.